Strange Ants: Zombie, Dracula, and Other Interesting Species

 Some ants form supercolonies.
 When ants from different nests meet, they are normally aggressive towards each other.
 Scientists have noticed that in a few species, ants from different nests are not only unaggressive when they meet but actually cooperate with each other as though they belong to the same colony.
 These collections of ants are sometimes huge and have been dubbed "supercolonies".
 Evidence suggests that the ants in a supercolony are closely related genetically.

 The creation of a zombie ant begins when spores of a fungus named Ophiocordyceps unilateralis enter certain species of tropical carpenter ants.
 (The fungus was formerly known as Cordyceps unilateralis.)
-The spores geminate inside the ants, producing the thread-like mycelium which makes up the body of the fungus.
-The mycelium spreads through the body of an infected ant, releasing chemicals that affect its behaviour.
+The spores germinate inside an ant, producing the thread-like mycelium that makes up the body of the fungus.
+The mycelium spreads through the body of the infected insect, releasing chemicals that affect its behaviour.
 There is some debate about whether the fungus controls the ant's behaviour by affecting the insect's brain, its muscles, or the muscles and the brain, as described below.

 The ant eventually dies but maintains its grip on the leaf.
 The fungal mycelium produces a reproductive structure that sprouts from the ant's head and releases spores from a spore case.
 The spores then infect more carpenter ants.
 Researchers have found that many fungus-controlled ants attach themselves to leaves at the same time, forming an ant graveyard.